 Thristy?
 My favorite wine bars are the aforementioned Il Sorì, La Mescita, and Mostò, as well as my local Litro, recently refurbished Bulzoni, and long-established Il Goccetto.
 I often stop in at La Barrique, Remigio, and Barnaba for a glass.

 For beer, I love Ma Che Siete Venuti a Fà, Open Baladin, Birra +, Stavio, Brasserie 4:20, and Be.Re., Artisan, and Luppolo Station.
-I also drop in at the Jungle Juice Brewing in Mandrione whenever I can; their bar is evenings from Thursday to Sunday.
+I also drop in at the Jungle Juice Brewing in Mandrione whenever I can; their bar is open evenings from Tuesday to Sunday.

-If you love cheeses and cured meats, visit DOL, Secondo Tradizione, Roscioli, and Beppe e I Suoi Formaggi (skip the cured meats there and stick to the cheeses).
-All of those places also sell food to takeaway, except for Secondo Tradizione…but it’s cool because nearby their sister shop La Tradizione nearby has the most amazing products.
+If you love cheeses and cured meats, visit DOL, Roscioli, Beppe e I Suoi Formaggi (skip the cured meats there and stick to the cheeses), or one of the wine bars mentioned above.
+I buy cheeses and meats to take home from La Tradizione and Roscioli (they’ll vacuum seal things for air travel, too.

 International Cuisine & Regional Italian